 And to this day… I can still picture that moment perfectly.
 It wasn’t about the beer.
 It was about the whole scenario that played out.
 It was about my neighbor knowing that I worked my tail off that day… and that I deserved my own can of suds.

 And now, I’m an alcoholic.
 Just kidding! 🙂

 Did you know that radio commercials are potentially the best place to paint a picture?
 And when you tell stories in your radio ads that use words that people can see in their head… then, you’re helping them see things… and your radio ad comes to life.

 When I hear radio advertising that doesn’t use “picture words” and it’s just full of adjectives or words like “mouthwatering” (if it’s a restaurant ad) or other feely fluff words, then, you’re missing out on making people “see” what you want them to see.
 Once you start telling stories in your radio commercials that people can see… then, they get remembered.
 Once you start making people feel good and remembering you… then come the new customers.

 First… HOW do you measure advertising?
-If you’re measuring by asking people… they don’t actually have the best memories when it comes to remember something like that.
-Our brains aren’t wired to retain information like that.
+If you’re measuring by asking people… they don’t actually have the best memories when it comes to things like that.
+Our brains aren’t wired to retain information of that sort.
 They might give you an answer, but they’re just trying to be helpful.
 If you’re measuring your advertising with online reports or google analytics, there are too many different ways to look at all the data to determine what’s good and what isn’t.
-There’s impressions, CTR, TVR, bounce rates, page views, etc. And you can spin the numbers to look however you want them to.
+There are impressions, CTR, TVR, bounce rates, page views, etc. And you can spin the numbers to look however you want them to.

 I suggest you measure your advertising by your Sales.
 Or store traffic, phone calls, etc. NOT, by trusting people to remember which ONE piece of marketing from you actually caused them to walk into your store.